We already posted a video preview of Dewalt’s folding retractable utility knife, but figured now’s a good time for a hands-on review.

 What separates this knife from the rest of the pack is its retractable blade and folding geometry.
 There are retractable knives, and folding knives, but this seems to be the first that combines both features.

 The blade can be locked in 4 cutting depth positions, and there’s a very positive *click* when the blade snaps into place.
 The liner lock is strong, offering sufficient rigidity when the knife is open, while still being easily disengaged.
-With the blade retracted and knife folded close, a small notch can be used to cut through small wires or cord.
+With the blade retracted and knife folded open, a small notch can be used to cut through small wires or cord.
 Tool-free blade change is quick and easy, and up to 3 spare blades can be stored in the knife’s handle beneath a rubberized door.

 Overall, the knife has a great feeling to it.
 Subtle grooves and features first appeared to be decorative until my fingers came across them.
 The grip is comfortable, and the ergonomic accents (for lack of a better description) made it easier and more comfortable to open, close, and use the knife.